BirukAfework/Rust_101/README.md

 # Rust Course Roadmap: Basic to Advanced

-Welcome to the Rust Course Roadmap and Course!
-This guide outlines a structured path to learn Rust, a powerful systems programming language known for its safety, performance, and concurrency.
-The roadmap progresses from foundational concepts to advanced topics, with practical examples and projects to reinforce learning.

----

 ## Level 1: Getting Started with Rust
 *Goal*: Understand Rust basics, set up the environment, and write simple programs.